sheenest/Data-Analysis-of-Racial-and-Demographic-Trends-of-High-School-Education-in-California-United-States/README.md

 **Question 1.
 What are the Top 5 Counties that had the highest Dropout Rates in 2022?**

-_Step by step methodology_
+_Methodology_
-1. Upload the file onto Google Sheets.
-The sheet with the data is named as 2017-2022(County) In addition to looking at the Top 5 Counties by Dropout Rate, the Graduation Rate and Proportion of Students still enrolled are included as well for more comprehensive analysis.
+1. Create a pivot table is created from the data on a seperate sheet, names as County GDE (stands for Graduation, Dropout and Enrolment)
-2. Create a pivot table is created from the data on a seperate sheet, names as County GDE (stands for Graduation, Dropout and Enrolment)
+In addition to looking at the Top 5 Counties by Dropout Rate, the Graduation Rate and Proportion of Students still enrolled are included as well for more comprehensive analysis.
-3. The settings of the Pivot Table are set as such:
+2. The settings of the Pivot Table are set as such:
    *  Rows: CountyName
    *  Values as:
       * Regular HS Diploma Graduates (Rate)